duracelltomi/gtm4wp/readme.txt

 * post count on the current page + in the current category/tag/taxonomy
 * logged in status
 * logged in user role
-* logged in user ID (to track cross device behavior in Google Analytics)
+* logged in user ID (to track cross device behaviour in Google Analytics)
-* logged in user email address (to comply with [GTM terms of service](https://www.google.com/analytics/tag-manager/use-policy/) do not pass this towards Google tags)
+* logged in user email address (to comply with [GTM terms of service](https://www.google.com/analytics/tag-manager/use-policy/) do not pass this on to Google tags)
-* search data
+* site search data
 * site name and id for WordPress multisite instances

 = Browser / OS / Device data =

 (beta)

 * browser data (name, version, engine)
 * OS data (name, version)
 * device data (type, manufacturer, model)